JRebel/Git-r-done-2/README.md

 First first repository

 Oh snap!
 My first repo.
 What should I say?
 Andriod phones are better than iphones...
+The End

 -----Muwahahahaa-----